Exercise and Parkinsons Disease: A key component in Parkinsons Disease (PD) care and treatment.

 Falls are a very real risk, sometimes requiring surgery which can lead to further complications related to medications, blood clots, and heart involvement.

-According to the Parkinson’s Foundation, a general exercise plan for PD should include
+According to the Parkinson’s Foundation, a general exercise and Parkinsons disease plan should include

 - Stretching – 2–3 days per week with daily stretches being ideal